semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 deleted from the active organization of the active user.

 Deleting a `dashboard` does not affect any Semaphore 2.0 projects.

+### sem delete example

+In order to delete an existing project named `be-careful` from the current organization, you should execute the next command:

+    sem delete project be-careful

+Similarly, you can delete an existing dashboard named `my-dashboard` as
+follows:

+    sem delete dashboard my-dashboard

+Last, you can delete an existing secret named `my-secret` as follows:

+    sem delete secret my-secret

+The `sem delete` command does not work with `jobs`.

 ## Working with jobs